grommet/eslint-plugin-hpe-design-system/README.md

 # eslint-plugin-hpe-design-system

-ESLint rules for the HPE Design System
+ESLint rules for the HPE Design System.
+This project is in an early alpha phase.

 ## Installation